Why Thursday’s US-Russia diplomatic meeting was so important

 The Russians contended afterward that Blinken, not Lavrov, had asked for the meeting.
 But even if that is so, Lavrov could have rebuffed the request and didn’t.

-Back in February 2022, it was Blinken who cancelled a scheduled meeting with Lavrov as Russia sent troops into eastern Ukraine.
+Back in February 2022, it was Blinken who canceled a scheduled meeting with Lavrov as Russia sent troops into eastern Ukraine.

 “Now that we see the invasion is beginning, and Russia has made clear its wholesale rejection of diplomacy, it does not make sense to go forward with that meeting at this time,” Blinken said in remarks from the State Department then.